18F/govconnect/team.md

 ###Senior Executive Support###

-* What mechanisms are in place to gain the commitment and support of senior leadership?
-Has senior leadership helped define the mentoring program?
+* What channels do you have to gain the commitment and support of senior leadership?
+Are there senior leaders who have helped define a mentoring program at your agency?
-* Leadership training available to guide prospective mentors as they work with more inexperienced colleagues?
-* What ways will the senior leadership define clear goals?
+* Is there established leadership training at your agency?
+Graduates of such programs are great candidates to get involved.
+Find out how those programs got started.
+Those sponsors or leaders of the program may be interested in getting involved.
+* Brainstorm way to invite the senior leadership to help define your goals.
+Are there current initiatives in your agency that could be achieved with this agile workforce program?

 ###Supervisors###

+Talk to supervisors about the problems they face to understand how to position your program or find team members or supporters.

-* What are the problem and concerns of supervisors?
+* What are the problem and concerns of supervisors in your agency?
+* Which ones already have employees who collaborate across-teams or across agencies?
+What value does that work bring back to their teams?
-* How can those fears be resolved or mitigated?
+* Are there supervisors who have fears about employees doing work outside of their own team?
+How can those fears be resolved or mitigated?
-* What training do supervisors need to learn how to work in new way?
+* Are there regular supervisor trainings or meetings where you can reach out to new people throughout the process?

 ###Union Relations###

+Pilot programs have been very successful when talking to union leaders early, before a program is established or detailed planning has begun.
+There is clear evidence that agile workforce programs provide much needed professional development and leadership opportunities.
+Identify the needs of their members and their concerns that could be addressed by your program.

 * What ways can you draw upon the experiences of union leaders?
-* Are there documents or other measures available to protect employees and ensure confidentiality during mentoring conversations?
+* Are there documents or other measures that unions have already established that you need to be aware of in designing your program?
-* What ways will union representatives define clear goals?
+* What ways will union representatives help you define clear goals?
 * How can unions be included in the planning and design of a program?
-* How can you address common concerns from unions?
+* How can you address common concerns from your unions?

-###Project Lead Checklist##
-Every team needs a leader, someone who is able to carry the torch and keep the path clear for the other team members to be successful.
-One artifact that helps teams set up their program faster and more efficiently is a Project Lead Checklist.
-This checklist gives the team leader a run down of all the things they need to get done or delegate to other team members to get a pilot started.
-This checklist is different for every team and for every agency due to internal organization and culture considerations, but below we’ve provided a baseline to modify based on the team’s goals and needs.

-####New Pilot Checklist####
-*Team Creation*

-* Locate two to three co-workers to assist with program planning and administration
-* Define roles for team members
-* Team members made up of cross department/cross discipline representation
-* Locate a mentor to guide the team
-* Define a plan for ownership transition if pilot gets approval to become fully supported program

-*Problem Statement*

-* Meet with department leaders and supervisors to explore problem space
-* Meet with union representatives to understand concerns
-* Host a workshop collectively define the problem that needs to be solved with representatives from management, supervisors, and unions.
-* Draft problem statement and validate with both employees and other stakeholders

-*Platform Evaluation*

-* Research the available technology platforms made available by agencies’ IT department
-* Evaluate using Open Opportunities to host both the pilot and the program

-*Marketing Plan*

-* Create an editorial calendar for posting digital and physical marketing material around the agency
-* Contact your agency’s public relations and marketing department or outreach and communications department to determine the level of support they can provide to create collateral
-* Determine how the team can include content in agency newsletters or announcements
-* Ask to make announcements during any townhalls or agency-wide meetings
-* Determine what materials located in the Marketing section of the Starter Kit the team would like to produce

-*Pre-Launch Check*

-* Create a form for new project and applications
-* Validate that project can be created and submitted to the pilot
-* Validate that applications can be created and submitted to the pilot
-* Test any supervisor workflow if it’s been implemented
-* Prepare pilot launch messages, emails, and announcements
-* Determine application review process
-* Validate analytics tracking for the pilot